Spiraline/Autoware-LKAS/README.md

-# hjw-Autoware
+# Autoware with LKAS
-My Little Autoware
+Autoware with LKAS

+## Publication

 ## Environment

 - Ubuntu 18.04
 - ROS Melodic
-- CUDA 10.x
 - OpenCV 4.x

 ## How to install ROS melodic